 Here, farmers associations, led by the Communist Party had called a day of road blockage (Salai Mariyal) to get the administration’s attention to water shortage.
 The pots in front of the protesters is meant to symbolize water.

-We were informed that road blockage would begin at 9am.
-Some people warned me from leaving the house, for fear that I could get stuck in the road blockage protest, but how could I miss a real time protest? 🙂 Here, I am inside a bus on my way to the Anganwadi and a protester is outside ‘blocking’ the bus!
+On the day of the water protests, we were informed of a road blockage from 9 am.
+Here, I am inside a bus on my way to the anganwadi and a protester is outside blocking the bus.
 The driver managed to persuade the protester to let us go, since the protest had not technically begun before 9am!
 The benevolent protester, did let us go!

 I was excited to witness an institutionalized grievance redressal mechanism at the village level.
 Once a month, the district administration conducts a “Makkal Thodarpu Mukaam” (“People Connect Day”) to accept petitions from people.
 Many people called this day, “Petition Justice Day”.

 On this day, people can submit petitions regarding grievances related to local administration.
 Grievances could include delay/faulty services or corruption.

 This practice was initiated in the 1970s by the Dravida Munnetra Kazhagam when they first formed the government.
 Every month, the administration will collect petitions and inform the village what number of petitions from the previous month had been mitigated, rejected, and accepted.

 ‘Petition’ is a powerful tool in the hands of citizens to hold local state actors accountable and people use it regularly.

 As per the NREGA, the state guarantees 100 days of work in a year for every household.
 In Tamil Nadu 82% of NREGA beneficiaries are women.

 Studies also point out that NREGA has increased the bargaining power of poor Dalits who were otherwise in a precarious position in agricultural labor or casual labor in private sector.